n0nag0n/commie2/README.md

 This is very easy to configure.
 There is a `.config_sample.php` file with instructions on how to enable emailing, encryption, and other settings.
 Copy or rename this file to `.config.php` and you're on your way!

 ## API
 The API is simple to use and make new pastes to.
 You authenticate by sending an `Authorization: Bearer apikey` header in the request.
+If you need another header, you can also use the `X-Authorization: Bearer apikey` header.
 ### New Paste
 ```
 POST /api/paste/create